Police: 3 young children found dead in Texas apartment | New Country 923

-TEXAS CITY, Texas (AP) — Authorities in Texas are searching for a 27-year-old man after three young children were found dead Thursday in an apartment.
+TEXAS CITY, Texas (AP) — Authorities in Texas have taken into custody a 27-year-old man after three young children were found dead Thursday in an apartment.

 Police in Texas City, 48 miles (77 kilometers) southeast of Houston on the Gulf Coast, went to Pointe Ann Apartments on Thursday evening on a welfare check and discovered the children along with a woman with a gunshot wound to the head.